sauce-archives/sauce_ruby/README.markdown

 ```
 Then set Capybara to do that with ```Capybara.server_port = the_chosen_port```

-## Running on against a list of browsers
+## The Browsers Array
-To run against a list of browsers, you need to configure them:
+When setting up the gem, you can pass a list of browsers:

 ```ruby
 Sauce.config do |c|